Jesse Plemons

 • Plemons opposes social media and does not have an account on any popular platforms.

-• He was offered the role of Pennywise in the movie "It," but he declined to play the maniacal clown.
+• He was offered the role of Pennywise in "It" but turned down playing the maniacal clown.
 Ultimately, Bill Skarsgård took the part.

-• Plemons is inspired by the work of Philip Seymour Hoffman, particularly his role in "The Talented Mr. Ripley."
+• Plemons draws inspiration from Philip Seymour Hoffman's work, especially his performance in "The Talented Mr. Ripley."

-• In his free time, Plemons is involved in music.
-While filming "Friday Night Lights," he used to host large music parties with his colleagues.
-In 2012, Plemons and some friends formed the indie band "Cowboy and Indian," playing with them until their split in 2014.
+• In his spare time, Plemons pursues music.
+During "Friday Night Lights" filming, he'd throw big music parties with his castmates.
+In 2012, Plemons and friends formed indie band "Cowboy and Indian," which lasted until 2014.